Competition is fierce…

-The rumours are true though, some naughty employers don’t read past the 1st page of a CV, so make sure your first page is outstanding!
-Handily, we have written a blog post which explains step by step how to write a great CV!
+The rumours are true though, some naughty employers don’t read past the 1st page of a CV.
+So make sure your first page is outstanding!
+Handily, we’ve written a blog post which explains step by step how to write a great CV!

 Is my CV boring?

-But do these unusual / over the top CV’s count as bribery?
+But do these unusual or over the top CV’s count as bribery?
 Should everyone be sending muffin baskets to businesses they’d love to work for?

-We even know of a Content Marketing professional whose application included a video in which they had filmed themselves travelling to that employer’s actual office, arriving for their “first day” of their “new job”.
+We know of a Content Marketing professional whose application included a video in which they had filmed themselves travelling to that employer’s actual office, arriving for their ‘first day’.
 Note, he did also send a traditional CV but it was the creativity of the video which got him an interview!
 Appropriate in this instance as he is being judged on his creativity as part of his job!

 If you want to have a creative impact, a quick look at Canva will allow you to easily create intricate (yet simple) infographics from scratch!
-Or, a Pinterest search will offer up a multitude of CV templates varying in colour, design and layout ready for you to personalise.
+Or, a Pinterest search will offer up a multitude of CV templates with varied colour, design and layouts.

 Is video an option for me?

-This could simply be a monologue of the individual’s career history and skills, but as a warning, video CV’s have the potential to become tedious if the creator is not comfortable in front of the camera.
+Since the rise of YouTube, more and more people are displaying their skills through video.
+This could be a monologue or something more creative.
+But, video CV’s do have the potential to become tedious if the creator is not comfortable in front of the camera.

 On the other hand, video is a great platform to demonstrate creativity and enthusiasm as well as technical production skills.

 Need inspiration?
-We have written a blog post that handily explains how you could use YouTube to find your dream job.
+We’ve written a blog post that handily explains how you could use YouTube to find your dream job.

 What about a personal blog?

-The merger of technology and CV’s has also allowed people to produce brilliant, interactive personal websites, blogs and portfolios to increase their chances of landing the dream job.
+The merger of technology and the CV has also allowed people to produce interactive websites, blogs and portfolios to increase their chances of landing the dream job.